 A house concert is just what the name suggests: a concert in a house.
-More accurately, they are really concerts in a home, since the word house doesn’t convey the sense of warmth and welcome that house concerts are about.
+More accurately, it is really a concert in a home, since the word house doesn’t convey the sense of warmth and welcome that characterizes a house concert.
 House concerts are magical for both the musicians and the listeners.
 Everyone is together, up close and personal, the musicians to play and the audience to listen.
 Our home is in the Andersonville neighborhood of Chicago.
-Our shows feature acoustic musicians performing folk, singer/songwriter, traditional, bluegrass and blues music.
+Our shows feature acoustic musicians performing folk, acoustic, singer/songwriter, traditional, bluegrass and blues music.
 Note that while these are house concerts, even though we are in Chicago, this is not house music.

 Our house concerts are private parties for our friends.
-We welcome new friends who share our musical tastes, but you must get in touch ahead of time to get an invitation.
+We welcome new friends who love live music, but you must get in touch ahead of time to get an invitation.
 Reservations are required for all shows so that we make sure everyone gets a seat.

 An artist donation is requested for the musicians.
-This is a voluntary donation. $15 or $20 donation per person is suggested for most shows.
+This is a voluntary donation. $15 to $20 donation per person is suggested for most shows.
 All of these funds go directly to the musician.

 We’ve been doing this for a while, previously in Las Cruces, New Mexico where we hosted Las Alturas House Concerts from 2007 until 2012.